“You were taught, with regard to your former way of life, to put off your old self, which

 “We are therefore Christ’s ambassadors, as though God were making his appeal through us.”
 2 Corinthians 5:20

-My father-n-law is known by family and friends as “Mr. Fix It.”
-If something is broken, he can usually fix it when no one else can.
-It is amazing what he can do with super glue, duct tape and even with a wad of chewing gum.
-He can make fixing things look so easy.
+My father-n-law was known by family and friends as “Mr. Fix It.”
+If something is broken, he could usually fix it when no one else could.
+It is amazing what he could do with super glue, duct tape and even with a wad of chewing gum.
+He could make fixing things look so easy.

 There are times in our lives when we see someone doing something we don’t approve of and we want to change them to our way of thinking.
 Or, we think we know the whole picture of what is going on by just seeing only a few snippets without even getting to know the person/situation.
 In our perception, we think we need to jump in and fix the situation or person when really we can’t.